$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

-We conclude that the model in this simplified version is over-constrained by large tree-level contributions to $\Delta M_{s}$ mediated by the coloron and $Z'$, due to CKM mixing unavoidably been originated from the down sector, along with the contributions to the $B$-anomalies being suppressed by small 2-3 mixing angles.
-However, we shall show that the proper flavour structure to be compatible with the constraints, featuring an up-dominated CKM mixing and GIM-like suppression of FCNCs, along with larger contributions to the $B$-anomalies, disentangled from small 2-3 mixing, can be achieved in the modified version of the model in Section \ref{sec:Twin-Pati-Salam-Theory_3VL}.
-We shall study then further phenomenology, including LFV processes and collider signals, which we have not considered in this analysis.
+We conclude that the model in this simplified version is over-constrained by large tree-level contributions to $\Delta M_{s}$ mediated by the coloron and $Z'$.
+Such FCNCs arise due to the 2-3 CKM mixing having its origin in the down sector.
+Moreover, the same small 2-3 mixing angles suppress the contribution of the model to $R_{D^{(*)}}$.
+However, we shall show that the proper flavour structure to be compatible with all data is achieved in the extended version of the model presented in Section \ref{sec:Twin-Pati-Salam-Theory_3VL}.